 Insect Rearing

 Mass rearing was conducted under controlled laboratory conditions with a temperature of 30±2°C and relative humidity of 65±5%.
 For the experiment, 250 grams of sterilized, healthy rice grains were placed in a 500 ml glass container.
 50 adult pairs (male to female ratio 1:1) were introduced.
-The container was covered with muslin cloth secured with a rubber band to ensure proper aeration.
+The container was covered with a muslin cloth secured with a rubber band to ensure proper aeration.
 The culture was periodically examined with care throughout the study.
 Newly emerged insects were considered the new generation for further research.

 Evaluation of Weight Loss and Grain Damage